roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-02 ****** bydawn1958© Dawn couldn't remember watching anything more vulgar.
+Dawn couldn't remember watching anything more vulgar.
 It was the strangest sensation when Doug's tongue lashed out and licked the twitching clitoris.
 Her hips reacted a split-second later with an abrupt jerk almost like the tongue was remotely controlling them.
 Again and again Doug rolled the clitty back and forth with the tip of his tongue and each time Dawn's hips responded much to the delight of the onlookers.

  In a moment of great elation, Doug sucked her opening and devoured the entire clit into his burning mouth.
 Dawn's body became extremely stiff and there was no mistaking the cunnilingus had a devastating effect on her resolve, as she uttered long, low moans of sexual torture.
 Her body trembled but remained almost rigid, as she struggled to overcome the molestation.